webuild-consortium/wp4-trust-group/docs/architecture/policy-implementation-principles.md

 This issue addresses the need to define and propose two distinct policy approaches within the trust framework design methodologies for the WP4 Trust Infrastructure.

-These approaches needs discussions and comments from the participants, along with implementative considerations about a flexible policy management for both credential issuers and relying parties.
+These approaches needs discussions and comments from the participants, along with implementative considerations about a flexible policy management for both Credential Issuers and Relying Parties.

 ## Problem Statement